Giuliodori/duilio_f4/docs/hardware/04_power_system.md

 > - Individual pin current ratings are maximum limits, not guarantees.
 > - The sum of all output currents depends on the active power source.
 > - When powered from VIN: total available 5 V current approx. 3 A continuous, 5 A peak (shared).
-> - When powered ONLY from USB or Raspberry Pi GPIO: total available 5 V current < 0.8 A.
+>- When powered ONLY from USB or Raspberry Pi GPIO: total available 5 V current is typically < 0.8 A and depends on the actual current capability of the USB source or Raspberry Pi supply.

 > - Exceeding the total budget may cause voltage drop, reset, or thermal shutdown.

 ## 4.2 Power scenarios